-Business Continuity Plan Established for Emergencies
+Business Continuity Plan Established for Disasters

-The Group formulated a business continuity plan (BCP) in anticipation of a major earthquake in the Tokyo Metropolitan region.
-The BCP provides for the chain of command during an emergency and the allocation of duties for the continuation of business as well as the establishment of structures that can respond even at night and on days off and holidays so that the impact of a disaster can be minimized.
+The Group formulated a business continuity plan (BSP) of action in anticipation of a disaster.
+The BCP sets up a chain of command during an emergency and allocates duties for the continuation of business as well as establishing structures for minimizing the impact of a disaster.
+A disaster response headquarters drill is conducted once a year to confirm emergency preparations toward ensuring the safety of officers and employees, establishing a chain of command, and restoring business.

 In addition, a disaster response headquarters establishment drill is conducted once a year with the president of Nomura Real Estate Holdings as the head and other members of the Disaster Response Headquarters participating.
 During the drill, implementation of initial responses specified in the BCP (ensuring the safety of officers and employees, establishing a chain of command, and restoring business) is confirmed and other actions are taken to prepare for an earthquake and other emergencies.